 Hearts & Arrows

 The hearts and arrows pattern refers to a symmetrical light pattern that is visible in a round diamond using specialist viewing equipment.
 This pattern was first viewed using a Firescope, a tool developed by Kazumi Okuda in the 1970s.
-This utensil, uses coloured reflectors to display a pattern that shows the direction and intensity of light emitted from a diamond.
-These colourful patterns can be evaluated to determine how much light is exiting the diamond at proper angles, and whether the diamond is optically symmetrical.
+This utensil, uses colored reflectors to display a pattern that shows the direction and intensity of light emitted from a diamond.
+These colorful patterns can be evaluated to determine how much light is exiting the diamond at proper angles, and whether the diamond is optically symmetrical.

 When flipped over and viewed from the bottom (pavillion), eight symmetrical hearts should be visible.

 And when viewed from the top (crown), a symmetrically cut diamond should reveal eight symmetrical arrows.

 A diamond with the presence of the hearts and arrows pattern requires an extreme level of cutting precision and delivers superior light performance.